aceisScope/GCP_DE_Notes/README.md

 - Cropping hints
 - Face detection: faces, emotional states, hatware etc
 - Image property detection
-- Label detection: objects, locations, etc
+- Label detection: objects, locations, etc, sending the contents of the image file as a **base64 encoded string** in the body of your request.
 - Landmark detection
 - Logo detection
 - Explicit content detection